 I arrived at this decision due to comments on last week’s post and the nursery had the most of this plant in stock.
 The original groundcover I planned to use didn’t actually look great when I placed it next to the Daphne.
 I chose another plant that provided a bit more contrast.
 It is difficult to see from this photo, but there are tiny white flowers.
 Hoping to plant these and the rest (not shown) next week!

-Gloves, mask, sand paper/sanding block, stain (we have had this IKEA stain since we bought our set, seven years ago!), and cheesecloth.
+Gloves, mask, sand paper/sanding block, stain (we have had this IKEA stain since we bought our set, over seven years ago!), and cheesecloth.
 You can use a brush or sponge instead of cheesecloth.
 We happened to have cheesecloth readily available (read- I was too lazy to dig through our messy basement of totes to find anything else lol).

-Sand the wood.
+2. Sand the wood furniture.

 If the texture of the wood isn’t terribly rough, 120 grit will work.
 You can go higher grit if needed.
 Test a section to see what works best.

-Wipe off sanding dust.
+3. Wipe off sanding dust.

 Use a damp cloth to wipe any dust before you start to stain.

+Once sanding is done, it is time to apply the stain.
 I simply hold the cheesecloth to the bottle and invert it to pour out the stain.
 The cheesecloth ended up working very will in between the slats.

 What remains on the list.